dungeWhiplash/AmIHired.com/README.md

 # We will also try implementing Principal Component Analysis for Dimensionality Reduction to see the impact

-## Let's see the feature importance through Random Forest Classifier using SMOTETomek for class imbalances
+## Let's see the feature importance through Random Forest Classifier using SMOTE for class imbalances
 ![image](https://github.com/user-attachments/assets/5341972b-2d87-425a-84fe-d17581adb3c3)

 # Steps to run the application: